jaketae/jaketae.github.io/_posts/2019-11-15-markov-chain.md

 	<figcaption>Figure 2: Visualization of the stochastic matrix</figcaption>
 </figure>

-Now that we have a stochastic matrix to work with, we can finally perform more mathematical analyses to better understand its structure.
+Now that we have a stochastic matrix to work with, we can finally perform more calculations to simulate the Chutes and Ladders game.

-# Eigendecomposition
+# A Note on Eigendecomposition

 At this point, let's remind ourselves of the end goal.
 Since we have successfully built a stochastic matrix, all we have to do is to set some initial starting vector $$x_0$$ and perform iterative matrix calculations.
 In recursive form, this statement can be expressed as follows:

 $$x_{n+1} = Tx_n = T^{n+1}x_0$$

-At a glance, this approach is the exact one which we took in the [previous post] with the mini PageRank algorithm.
-However, we will see here that performing a [eigendecomposition] of the stochastic matrix will drastically improve the calculation process, and with that, a reduction in our program's runtime.
+The math-inclined thinkers in this room might consider the possibility of conducting an [eigendecomposition] on the stochastic matrix to simply the calculation of matrix powers.
+There is merit to analyzing this proposition, although later on we will see that this approach is inapplicable to the current case.

 Eigendecomposition refers to a specific method of factorizing a matrix in terms of its eigenvalues and eigenvectors.
 There are many ways to understand this fascinating operation, but I find it most intuitive to start by considering the operation of matrix multiplication.
 Let's clear out the notation first: let $$A$$ be the matrix of interest, $$S$$ a matrix whose columns are each an eigenvector of $$A$$, and $$\Lambda$$, a matrix whose diagonal entries are each the corresponding eigenvalues of $$S$$.

 First, we begin by considering the result of multiplying $$A$$ and $$S$$.
-What would the result be?
 If we consider matrix as a repetition of matrix-times-vector operations, we can yield the following result.

 $$AS = A \cdot \begin{pmatrix} \vert & \vert &        & \vert \\ s_1 & s_2 & \ldots & s_n \\ \vert & \vert &        & \vert \end{pmatrix} = \begin{pmatrix} \vert & \vert &        & \vert \\ As_1 & As_2 & \ldots & As_n \\ \vert & \vert &        & \vert \end{pmatrix}$$